 I served the lamb rogan josh here with basmati rice and some homemade naan bread but do serve as you prefer – just make sure you have something that will let you enjoy all the delicious sauce!
 You really want to be able to mop it up, and balance out the bit of spice kick as well, though as I say you can make it as hot or mild as suits your taste.

-This dish has such fantastic depth of flavor without needing all that much effort, you would think you had just ordered one of the best Indian takeaways you have ever had and will be so glad of the extra sauce to be able to enjoy the flavors again soon.
+This slow cooker lamb rogan josh has such fantastic depth of flavor without needing all that much effort, you would think you had just ordered one of the best Indian takeaways you have ever had and will be so glad of the extra sauce to be able to enjoy the flavors again soon.
 It’s a great way to have an incredibly delicious meal without too much effort, and I know one we will have again.

 - 1 onion